-There is a credit available toward the purchase of a new fuel cell related vehicle through 2018.
+There is a credit available toward the purchase of a new fuel cell related vehicle through 2020.
 The credit varies according the type and weight of the vehicle purchased.
-According to the Department of Energy, there are many electric and hybrid vehicles that still qualify for the up to \$7,500 tax credit.
+According to the Department of Energy, there are many electric and hybrid vehicles that still qualify for the up to \$8,000 tax credit.
 The opportunity to take this credit on certain electric cars is running out.
-It is projected Tesla, Chevy Volt, Chevy Bolt and Nissan Leaf will not qualify for the credit sometime in 2019 as they all expect to exceed 500,000 cars produced and sold.
+It is projected Tesla, Chevy Volt, Chevy Bolt and Nissan Leaf no longer qualified for the credit sometime in 2019 as they exceeded 500,000 cars produced and sold.

-Child Tax Credit
+Child Tax Credit (CTC)

 This credit is now permanent unless Congress passes legislation to change it.
-For 2018, the amount is up to \$2,000 per child.
+For 2019, the amount is up to \$2,000 per child.
 It is a refundable credit available to most parents whose earned income exceeds \$2,500 and gross income from all sources does not exceed \$200,000 for Single and Head of Household or \$400,000 for Married Filing Joint.
 The refundable portion of the credit is up to \$1,400 of the \$2,000 total and is calculated as 15% of earned income exceeding \$2,500.
 For example you must have at least \$30,500 of earned income to receive the maximum credit for three children, just under \$68,000 of earned income for seven children.